ajcr/rolling/README.md

 ![PyPI version](https://badge.fury.io/py/rolling.svg) ![travis-ci](https://travis-ci.org/ajcr/rolling.svg?branch=master) [![codecov](https://codecov.io/gh/ajcr/rolling/branch/master/graph/badge.svg)](https://codecov.io/gh/ajcr/rolling)

-A collection of computationally efficient rolling window iterators for Python.
+A collection of computationally efficient rolling window iterators and operations for Python.

-This module implements useful arithmetical, logical and statistical functions on rolling/moving/sliding windows.
-There's also a flexible 'Apply' iterator whereby any callable can be used on the window.
+This module implements useful arithmetical, logical and statistical functions on rolling/moving/sliding windows, including Sum, Min, Max, Median and Standard Deviation.
+There's also a flexible 'Apply' iterator whereby any function can be applied to the window.
 Both fixed-length and variable-length window iteration is supported.

 To get started, see the [Quickstart](https://github.com/ajcr/rolling#quickstart) section below, or have a look at the some [Recipes](https://github.com/ajcr/rolling/blob/master/doc/recipes.md).

 ## Overview

-Suppose we have a list `x` and we want to find the maximum of each window of 3 values.
+Suppose we have a list of integer values `x` and we want to find the maximum of each window of 3 values.
 We could use Python's `max()` function and write `[max(x[i:i+3]) for i in range(len(x) - 2)]` to do this, for example.

 But applying builtin Python's functions (like `max()` and `sum()`) to a window becomes increasingly slow as the window gets larger.
 The complexity is typically _linear_ (i.e. **O(k)** where **k** is the size of the window).